Jsennin1/Modified-Cosette-with-Interval-Alpha-Beta-algorithm/README.md

+I have created an algorithm which is called Interval Alpha Beta.

+The algorithm was tested on the chess engine "Cosette" by modifying the engine (Only 2 scripts are modified rest are the same with the original).

-A Chess Engine which uses an Algorithm called Interval Alpha Beta algorithm which is created by me by modifying the chess engine "Cosette" which made by @Tearth. (https://github.com/Tearth/Cosette).
+Chess engine "Cosette" is created by @Tearth. (https://github.com/Tearth/Cosette).